Missteps with Mold

 Click here to read more articles about Troubleshooting

-This article originally appeared in the July/August 2002
+A version of this article appears in the July/August 2002

 issue of Home Energy Magazine.

 Building professionals should follow a thorough mold and IAQ investigative protocol when they tackle mold remediation cases.